butcherg/rawproc/README.md

 Raw processor and general image processor.

 I wanted a simple raw processor.
 Here it is.
-It's primarily a desktop GUI application, but one day I'll make it tablet- friendly.
+It's primarily a desktop GUI application, but one day I'll make it tablet- friendly (well maybe, here in 2023 less enamored with the idea).
 It doesn't do image management.
-With the exception of saturation, denoise, and sharpen tools, it only does tone manipulation.
+There are no masking tools to localize processing.
+No fancy color tools.
 It saves the processing applied in the EXIF of the saved image because I do not like the sidecar concept.
 It works internally with floating point pixel values.
-Here's a list of the implemented manipulations:
+Here's a list of the implemented
+manipulations:

 - Add
 - Black/White Point